Grief, Loss & Bereavement Counselling in Reading, Berkshire

 This is the final stage of the grief cycle when the individual comes to terms with what is happening in the here and now and begins to find a way of moving forward, whilst still keeping a memory of what life was like.
 It is finding a balance between how life was in the past and what is yet to come.
 This is the stage when hope is rekindled and even though the pain of the loss is still felt, it becomes possible to imagine life beyond the loss.
 Here, you might be saying or feeling the following:

 “I’m at peace with what happened.”

 As each experience of grief is unique, complex and personal, as a counsellor I will tailor treatment to meet your specific needs.
-This will most likely include working through Worden’s the four tasks of mourning as follows:
+This will most likely include working through Worden’s four tasks of mourning: